 Boquillas is surrounded by a 520,000 acre Biosphere Preserve.
 The Maderas del Carmen Preserve includes deep desert canyons and rugged mountains peaks over 10,000′.
 It is home to 70 mammal and over 400 bird species.
 Mexican Natural Preserves charge admission fees of $1.50.
 Sometimes fees are collected in Boquillas.
 Fees may be charged during peak seasons, and without notice.
 Funds go to protect critical wildlife habitat.

-Beginning in March 2017, Boquillas Adventures will begin offering a series of short tours to the surrounding area by foot, truck, horse/burro, and canoe.
+Through Mid-May 2018, and starting again October 1, Boquillas Adventures will offer a short tours to the surrounding area by foot, truck, horse/burro, and canoe.
 The tours will go to a variety of interesting attractions such as Boquillas Canyon, hot springs, archeological sites, and a cave full of crystals.
 Learn more about guided excursions in Boquillas.